intel/ai-reference-models/benchmarks/language_translation/tensorflow/transformer_mlperf/inference/bfloat16/Advanced.md

 <!--- 0.
 Title -->
-# Transformer Language INT8 Inference
+# Transformer Language BFloat16 Inference - Advanced Instructions

 <!-- 10.
 Description -->
 ## Description

-This document has instructions for running Transformer Language int8 Inference in mlperf Benchmark suits using Intel-optimized TensorFlow.
+This document has instructions for running Transformer Language bfloat16 Inference in mlperf Benchmark suits using Intel-optimized TensorFlow.

 Detailed information on mlperf Benchmark can be found in [mlcommons/training](https://github.com/mlcommons/training/tree/v0.5/translation/tensorflow/transformer)

-The inference code is based on the trasnformer mlperf evaluation code, but Intel has optimized the inference model by modify the code of the model, so that it can achieve better performance on Intel CPUs.
+The inference code is based on the transformer mlperf evaluation code, but Intel has optimized the inference model by modifying the code of the model, so that it can achieve better performance on Intel CPUs.
-The qunatized model is generated with Intel [LPOT tool](https://github.com/intel/neural-compressor) from fp32 model, and Intel also has optimized the model in the process of quantization.
+The bfloat16 model is manually modfied by cast fp32 data type tensor to bfloat16 in the model, and we trained the modified model to reach the same or higher accuracy.
+The inference is based on the bfloat16 model we trained.

 <!--- 30.
 Datasets -->
 ## Datasets